[Publish] Image resizing

 Each social network has it's own image file size limits, as detailed below:

 - Twitter: 3MB

 - Pinterest: 10MB

 If the image you upload is larger than the limit specified above, Buffer Publish will convert it to a smaller resolution, to ensure it can be published.
-Only one image attribute (width or height) and the other will scale automatically.
+Only one image attribute (i.e. width or height) will be adjusted and the other will scale automatically.
 This means that the original aspect ratio will be kept.
-Images will be transformed to:
+Images will be transformed to the following sizes:

 - Twitter: 1024 pixels wide

 - Facebook: 3000 pixels tall

 - Instagram: 1920 pixels wide